Trade Infrastructure for Export Scheme

 Release of Funds

-Disbursement for the project shall be subject to the Implementing Agency after achieving financial closure and constitution of the Project Monitoring Committee (PMC).
+Disbursement for the project shall be subject to the Implementing Agency after achieving financial closure and the constitution of the Project Monitoring Committee (PMC).
 The release of the fund would include the following steps.

 The concerned Implementing Agency will meet all the administrative expenses that are related to the implementation of the Scheme from out of their resources.
 No part of the Scheme funds should be used to meet such expenditures.